PedroRocha84/android-ranking-player-list/README.md

 2. Open the project in Android Studio
 3. Launch an emulator or connect a device
 4. Click Run (Shift + F10)

+## 🔧 Next steps
+- add the remain operations from CRUD